 Worker Cooperative Society

-Also called as workers cooperatives, is a form of cooperative society, whose ownership and management lies in the hands of its workers.
+Also called as workers’ cooperative, is a form of cooperative society whose ownership and management lies in the hands of its workers.
 Meaning that the members of the society are both employees as well as its members.